Singular cohomology from supersymmetric field theories: Introduction

 \subsection{Acknowledgments}

 We would like to thank Peter Teichner for several useful conversations and for suggesting that we look at Sullivan's work as a geometric model of rational cohomology.
+We would also like to thank Martin Olbermann for highlighting an important difference between the linear and non-linear twists.
+We would like to thank Gerd Laures for pointing us to the work of Cartan.
 We would like to thank the Max Planck Institute for Mathematics in Bonn for their generous hospitality; this work was carried out at the MPIM.